Local police data has a national audience.

 Where the contributors are.

-A tile-style map of contributing and likely-contributing agencies by state.
-Counts include Confirmed Contributors and Strong Signals only — Suspected agencies are excluded from this view.
+A tile map of contributing and likely-contributing agencies by state.
+Counts include Confirmed Contributors and Strong Signals.
+Suspected agencies are excluded.

 Top states